Are You Eligible To Make HSA Contributions?

-To be eligible to open an HSA, you must be covered under an HSA-qualified high-deductible health plan (HDHP) on the first day of that month.
+To be eligible to make HSA contributions, you must be covered under an HSA-qualified consumer-driven health plan (CDHP) on the first day of that month.

 Take this quick survey to find out now.

 If you’re covered by a qualified health plan, the next step is to make sure you’re not covered by any disqualifying plans or programs.
 These include:

 - Another health plan that isn’t HSA-qualified, including a spouse’s health plan or a supplemental health plan.

 - Being enrolled in Medicare, Medicaid, or Tricare.
 You can still be HSA-eligible if your spouse is enrolled in one of those plans.